MGM Park – Biloxi Shuckers

 The third baseline features an endless supply of concessions as well – the Beacon Grill offers different burgers with prices between $10 and $11, while Pearl’s Po’boys offers shrimp and regular po’boys.
-There is also a second Shuck ‘n Cluck stand (mentioned above) located on the third base line.
-Both the first and third base lines also feature a Shuckers Snack stand as well, which sells nachos, popcorn, or jumbo pretzels for $5, and peanuts or cotton candy for $4.
+There is also a second Shuck ‘n Cluck stand (mentioned above) located on the third baseline.
+Both the first and third base lines also feature a Shuckers Snack stand, which sells nachos, popcorn, or jumbo pretzels for $5, and peanuts or cotton candy for $4.

 Situated less than 100 yards off the beach, MGM Park has perhaps one of the best views in all of minor league baseball.
 Just beyond the outfield wall sits the 32-story Beau Rivage Casino and the Hard Rock Casino, providing a beautiful view that no other ballpark in the Southern League provides.

 From the outside MGM Park seems kind of small.
 The park was built right next to an interstate overpass to the west, and with the casinos towering over the stadium to the south, it can easily be overlooked if you are driving by on Highway 90.
 They recently built a parking garage on the south side of the stadium, so that takes up a lot of the view now from the highway.